Just 15 minutes from BU by bike, bus, or T, Jamaica Plain (JP to anyone who lives there) is one of Boston’s most diverse neighborhoods.

 7 Pond Coffee Bar

 7 Pond St.

-This latest edition to JP’s burgeoning coffee scene insists on calling itself a bar, not a café, and one peak inside will tell you why.
-There’s seating for only a dozen—7 Pond is designed for people who want get a great cup of coffee on the go, not for those looking to linger with their laptops and earbuds.
-The pastries are made by the Danish Pastry House, in Watertown, and the coffee is roasted by Barrington Coffee Roasting Company, in Lee, Mass.
+This tiny space insists on calling itself a bar, not a café, and one peek inside will tell you why.
+There’s seating for only a dozen—7 Pond is designed for people who want to get a great cup of coffee on the go, not for those looking to linger with their laptops and earbuds.
+The pastries are made by the Danish Pastry House, in Watertown, and a majority of the coffee is roasted locally by Barrington Coffee Roasting Company, in Lee, Mass., with occasional guest appearances from other local roasters.
 The knowledgeable and friendly baristas specialize in made-to-order “pour-over” coffees made from single-source beans.
-The bar features dozens of teas as well, many of them organic.
+The bar features a small selection of teas as well, many of them organic.
 It’s at the corner of Pond and Centre Streets.

 5 Green St.

 This pint-sized bookstore specializes in the offbeat.
-Yes, you’ll find the latest John Grisham best seller here, along with a select choice of cookbooks, graphic novels, children’s book, poetry, fiction, and nonfiction, but also books by authors deemed overlooked by owner Kate Layte, and books that are beautifully designed.
+Yes, you’ll find the latest John Grisham best seller here, along with a select choice of cookbooks, graphic novels, children’s books, poetry, fiction, and nonfiction, but also books by authors deemed overlooked by owner Kate Layte, and books that are beautifully designed.
 Layte, a former publishing executive and JP resident, has an eye for the unusual.
+Cutlass Press, a new independent book publisher dedicated to publishing cutting-edge books, also operates out of the store.
 One visit and you’ll keep coming back.